MichaelTMiyoshi/CSharpWithMiyoshi/CompetencyTests/ReadMe.md

 ### CT – Functions

-Demonstrate your competence in using functions by creating a function (or function prototype) for **each** of the following scenarios:
+Demonstrate your competence in using functions by creating a function (or function signature) for **each** of the following scenarios:

-1. Create a function prototype for a function that will not return a value and takes 3 int arguments.
+1. Create a function signature for a function that will not return a value and takes 3 int arguments.

 2. Create a function that takes in two int values and returns the LOWER value.